rfluethi/German-translation-for-Lesson-WordPress-essentials-Domains-and-hosting/docs/text-material.md

 So it's really easy.

+A domain is unique worldwide—no one else can use it at the same time.

+It’s made up of the second-level-domain name you choose (for example, “my-website”) and a top-level-domain extension like “.com,” “.de,” or “.net.”

+You’ve got hundreds of top-level-domain options, as long as the one you want is still available.
-If you switch providers, you can take your domain with you.

-This way, your website will always be available at the same address.
+If you switch providers, you simply take your domain with you—so your site stays at the same address.

 #### Chapter 06: Summary